I Hate Fairyland: Gert's Inferno

-The Last Gert Standing
+Last Gert Standing

 As Gert reunites with Larry, Larry explains that he got a successful career as guide since she left and that he guided Wiggins' son.
 Meanwhile, Fairyland's new ruler and Cloudia's brother, King Cloudius, gets enraged to learn about Gert's return.
 After rejecting suggestions from the new council, Cloudius decides to bring the original Gert and several different counterparts to his timeline to kill current Gert.
 As Gert goes with Larry and the kid to the door upon finding the key, Cloudius sees through Gert's cheap ghost costume, starting a bloody battle between Gertrude and her counterparts until only the original Gert survives.
 However, to Cloudius' anger, Gert lets the kid to use the door unaware of it was the way home Cloudius promised her to if she killed adult Gert.

 Gert decides that she would search for Duncan and ask him for help when Larry assumes that he would have a map and a key.
 They see that Duncan is now an adult man with anger issues and working for Horribella's cousin.
 Although upset with Gert for the way she treated him back when he was a child, and for inadvertently preventing him from learning he even had a key, Duncan accepts to help Gert, and they break Cloudia out of prison to help find Duncan's key.
 However, on the trio finding the key, Cloudia steals it for herself, travelling to Earth.